Subscribe Now: 1 Full Year for Only $7.95!

 Get full access to the DLR Crowd Calendar, Lines Mobile App, Touring Plans and More!

 "Our TouringPlans subscription was a lifesaver on our trip.
 One of the busiest days of the year, and we never waited longer than 20 minutes!"

 This attraction is based on the space-ranger character of Buzz Lightyear from Toy Story.
 The marginal story line has you and Buzz Lightyear trying to save the universe from the evil Emperor Zurg.
 The indoor ride is interactive to the extent that you can spin your car and shoot simulated "laser cannons" at Zurg and his minions.

 A similar attraction at the Magic Kingdom at Walt Disney World opened with little fanfare in 1998 but immediately became one of the most popular attractions in the park.
 The Disneyland version, situated across from Star Tours, is much the same except the laser blasters are not fixed to the ride vehicle (instead, they are tethered), which allows for more accurate free-range aiming.

 Praise for Buzz Lightyear is almost universal.
 This comment from a Massachusetts couple is typical:

 Buzz Lightyear was the surprise hit of our trip!
 My husband and I enjoyed competing for the best score so much that we went on this ride several times during our stay.
-Definitely a must, especially when there's no wait.
+Definitely a must.

 A real winner!